NEW FINANCIAL YEAR OFFER: No Six Park fees for three months if you fund a new account before the end of August.

 Picking next year’s outperforming investment is a bit like throwing darts at a dartboard blindfolded.
 The chance of you being on target is pretty slim.
-Chasing investment returns based on historical performance is often a recipe.
+Chasing investment returns based on historical performance is often a recipe for disappointment.

 Danish politicians.
 Probably not the first people you would normally turn to for financial advice.
 But Karl Steincke, a Danish politician from the 1930s, was definitely on to something when he quipped “It’s tough making predictions, especially about the future”.